gongvic000/automated_activism_emails/README.md

 In light the of China's treatment towards Uyghur Muslim, it is imperative that we push more more than a diplomatic boycott, but genuine intervention.

-The script sends a **unique message to each lawmaker** by varying sentence structures and switching out nouns, verbs, adverbs, and adjectives with synonyms.
+The script sends a **unique message** to our 100 US Senators with varying sentences by using differed phrases.

 **This script only works for gmail accounts.**